timyiu478/timyiu478.github.io/_tabs/about.md

 ## About Me

 Hi, my name is Tim Yiu.
 I was a platform engineer at [Mox Bank](https://mox.com) for about 2 years managing an application platform on Kubernetes to boost developer productivity by reducing cognitive load.
-The key components of the application platform are CI/CD pipelines, multi-tenant Kubernetes runtime, observability services, and service mesh for communication.
+The key components of the application platform are CI/CD services, multi-tenant Kubernetes runtime, observability services, and service mesh for communication.
 I have a first-class honours computing degree at the [Hong Kong Polytechnic University](https://www.polyu.edu.hk/comp/).
 I like to design, implement, improve, and study distributed systems in all aspects and layers.

 ## About this website